 Step 3: Adjust salt and lemon juice to taste.

-- It’s a make-ahead recipe.
-You can whip up the dip up to 2 days in advance and keep it refrigerated in an airtight container.
+- You can make the dip up to 2 days in advance and keep it refrigerated in an airtight container.
 Transfer to a bowl and garnish right before serving.

 - Caramelized onions